Sianne Ngai — Research Notes

 Zany → Action Distortion

-“Supposedly fun but actually stressful” — the user gets a complete script for confronting their partner.
-The zaniness is in the overproduction: the AI doesn’t help you think; it does the thinking for you, generating complete action plans for situations that require uncertain, embodied, slow deliberation.
+AI “providing complete scripts for value-laden decisions.”
+Zany labor: hyperactive performing on behalf of someone else.
+The AI doesn’t help you think; it does the thinking for you, generating action plans for situations requiring uncertain, embodied, slow deliberation.

 Gimmick → Reality Distortion